Nakzz/Tetris-AI/README.md

 # Tetris-AI
-Tetris game with AI component
+Tetris game with AI component.
+AI work's but can still use improvement.
+Demo can be found at http://davidwliang.com/projects.html